On Representing Resilience Requirements of Microservice Architecture Systems: Resilience Requirement Representation

 In our goal model, each service resilience goal is refined to resilience goals of service's dependency system resources which ensure the running of the service (such as containers, VMs), if the performance attribute of the service resilience goal is directly influenced by performance attributes of these system resources.
 Resource resilience goals can be further refined to resilience goals of resources' dependency system resources.
 Such refinement is an AND-refinement because a service resilience goal may be obstructed by just one resource resilience goal violation.

-When disruptions that obstructs service/resource resilience goals are found, resilience mechanisms are established to resolve disruptions.
+When disruptions that obstruct service/resource resilience goals are found, resilience mechanisms are established to resolve disruptions.
 These resilience mechanisms are sub goals of service/resource resilience goals since they promise the satisfaction of service/resource resilience goals.
-The refinement from a resilience goal to a resilience mechanisms is an OR-refinement, because when a disruption happens, only the corresponding resilience mechanism is required.

-Resilience mechanisms are decomposed one or several times by AND/OR-refinements, until detailed system behaviors which can be executed by individual components in MSA Systems are figured out.
-System behaviors of resilience mechanisms are represented by blue parallelograms with bold borders to show that they are terminal goals in the goal model.
+Resilience mechanisms are functionally decomposed, until detailed system behaviors which can be executed by individual components in MSA Systems are figured out.
+System behaviors of resilience mechanisms are represented by blue parallelograms with bold borders to show that they are \textbf{terminal goals}.
 Each system behavior is linked with an agent representing a system component, to show which component executes the system behavior.

-Figure \ref{fig:total-refinement} shows the whole goal refinement from a service resilience goal to system behaviors in Resilience Goal Decomposition View.
+Figure \ref{fig:total-refinement} shows the whole goal refinement from a service resilience goal to system behaviors.